 But this treatise has to do with Volkswagens -- specifically Volkswagen Beetles.
-Neither Rob nor Dave are trained mechanics, but they love working on their cars and enjoy helping others with straightforward, easy-to-understand advice.
+Neither Rob nor Dave are trained mechanics, but we love working on our cars and enjoy helping others with straightforward, easy-to-understand advice.
 Much of this discussion has found its way into the correspondence between Rob and Dave and ultimately to the development of this Web site - Rob and Dave's Aircooled Volkswagen Pages.
 Our intent in preparing this Web site is to pull together the nuggets of aircooled VW advice that have resulted from Rob's conversations with Dave and others, all for the benefit of others who love these little cars and want to keep them on the road.

 A word about how this material is organized: The engine, of course, is the heart of the VW Bug.
 But there are a number of "organs" that contribute to the proper and efficient operation of the engine.
-It's hard to say that one is more important than the other, but certainly near the top of the list in importance are the carburetor, which meters the proper mixture of air and fuel into the cylinders, and the distributor, which, at precisely the right time, sends a spark to the spark plug to ignite and fuel/air mixture in the cylinder.
+It's hard to say that one is more important than the other, but certainly near the top of the list in importance are the carburetor, which meters the proper mixture of air and fuel into the cylinders, and the distributor, which, at precisely the right time, sends a spark to each spark plug to ignite and fuel/air mixture in the cylinder.
 "Fuel and Spark" will be emphasized repeatedly on these pages.

 Other components are equally as important, and each will be considered in its turn as you run down the Table of Contents -- the alternator (or generator), the fuel pump, the fan, etc., etc. A large proportion of the questions we have heard asked have to do with the distributor and the carburetor, and the tuning of these components in general.
 For this reason we will start this treatise with the fuel delivery system, the carburetor in particular, and move from there in hopefully an organized fashion to the other components of the VW engine and the Bug itself.

 The operations of the carburetor and the distributor are closely interrelated; it is difficult to talk about one without talking about the other.
-First we will address the operation of the carburetor, which will lead naturally into a discussion of carburetor tuning and the interaction of the carburetor and distributor -- and then on an on and on ...
+First we will address the operation of the carburetor, which will lead naturally into a discussion of carburetor tuning and the interaction of the carburetor and distributor -- and then on and on and on ...